The importance of organizing channels increases as Mattermost spreads to thousands of users.

 Channels organize communication in Mattermost.

-When naming or renaming channels consider:
+When naming or renaming channels, consider the following:

 - Channel names appear in menus where users select which conversations to join.